Alcatrazes Islands: History

 2,5 million years ago, Alcatrazes was a mountain covered and surrounded with Atlantic Forest, and not an island.
 For around 65 thousand years one could simply walk from where today lies the municipality of São Sebastião to Alcatrazes.

 Due to that, archeological remains indicate Alcatrazes was visited by pre-Columbian peoples.
-Its first known visitors, the tupinambás, named the place "Uraritã" ("land of birds").
+Its first known visitors, Tupinambá people, named the place "Uraritã" ("land of birds").
+There are five archeological sites in the island, with remains of precolonial peoples and ruins dating back to the early 20th century - these are what's left of some buildings that would serve local lighthouse keepers.
+These attempts to occupy the islands produced the first significant impacts in the local flora, which is now recovering in the spaces that were previously deforested.